 From an implementation and monitoring point of view, UNSCR 1325 calls on all signatories' to develop National Action Plans (NAP) to implement, at the national level, the WPS agenda.
 As of June 2024, 108 countries have developed WPS NAPs.
-52 While the creation of WPS NAPs is increasing, UNSCR still faces challenges in terms of its implementation, including inadequate funding, lack of political will, and limited local capacity and expertise in gendersensitive programming.
-53 a.
-Participation: This pillar highlights the importance of women's full and equal participation in decision making, peace processes and negotiations, conflict prevention and resolution, and post-conflict
+While the creation of WPS NAPs is increasing, UNSCR still faces challenges in terms of its implementation, including inadequate funding, lack of political will, and limited local capacity and expertise in gendersensitive programming.

 The Women Peace and Security agenda's four pillars.
-The WPS agenda is composed of four pillars, where each pillar focuses on aspects that promote gender equality, protect women's rights, and ensure women's participation in peace and security efforts.54 Specifically, the four pillars are:
+The WPS agenda is composed of four pillars, where each pillar focuses on aspects that promote gender equality, protect women's rights, and ensure women's participation in peace and security efforts.
+Specifically, the four pillars are: